Dhruvii14/StudentResultAnalysis/README.md

 🗂 Dataset
 The dataset used is student_scores.csv, which contains the following key features:
-Gender
+Gender,
-EthnicGroup
+EthnicGroup,
-ParentEduc (Parent's Level of Education) ParentMaritalStatus
+ParentEduc (Parent's Level of Education), ParentMaritalStatus,
-MathScore
+MathScore,
-ReadingScore
+ReadingScore,
-WritingScore
+WritingScore.

 📌 Objectives
 Analyze the demographic distribution of students.